yangmingmei/LoFT/README.md

 ## Brief Summary
   The basic motivation behind LoFT is to provide a tool to facliate the application of deep reinforcement learning in floating offshore wind farms.
-To achieve this, we need to put efficiency in the first place since deep reinforcement learning needs to interact with the environment for over millions of times.
+To achieve this, we need to put computational efficiency in the first place since deep reinforcement learning needs to interact with the environment for over millions of times.
 As a result, LoFT  only reservs the degrees of freedom that notabley influence the power output of FOWTs.
 Moreover, LoFT supports **_domain randomization_** , which is considered as the key source of robustness of a deep reinforcement learing scheme to tranfer from simulations to the real world, as shown in Fig.1.

   In the future development, we will  develop the coupling between platform motions and wake effect.